agostof/BrAPI-FastAPI/server/README.md

 4. Now check the API server at: http://127.0.0.1:9000/brapi/v2/serverinfo
 ## Auto-generated documentation
-The default FastAPI server will generate and display documentation for your running instance.
+The default **FastAPI** server will generate and display documentation for your running instance.
 This documentation will be available at `http://127.0.0.1:9000/docs` or `http://127.0.0.1:9000/redocs`.
 To control **if** and **how** this documentation is displayed, see [FastAPI](https://fastapi.tiangolo.com/tutorial/metadata).
 ## Available endpoints
-A few test(dummy) endpoints have been provided from each BrAPI module: Core, Genotyping, Germplasm, Phenotyping.
+A few test(dummy) endpoints have been provided from each BrAPI module (at least one per module): Core, Genotyping, Germplasm, and Phenotyping.
 * These are the example endpoints available:
     * brapi/v2/serverinfo
     * brapi/v2/samples